de-wiring/wire/README.md

 Just like "up", additional commands are in place to validate models, to verify the state on a host, to bring components down in a defined way, and to generate a clean specification that describes and tests the system.

+Of course it can wire up multiple zones with multiple networks and multiple fig application groups.

 ## Why